e1miran/Now-Playing-Serato/docs/usage.rst

 configured by accessing the menu from the icon in the Windows system tray or Mac menu bar after configuration.

-However, the first time you run the app a `Settings <settings.html>`_ window will appear.
+However, the first time you run the app, a `Settings <settings.html>`_ window will appear.
 Populate the fields accordingly, and press Save.
 Once saved, the app will start polling for new songs.
 The app can be controlled and exited from...